Wellington: Toponymy

-In New Zealand Sign Language, the name is signed by raising the index, middle and ring fingers of one hand, palm forward, to form a "W", and shaking it slightly from side to side twice.
+In New Zealand Sign Language, the name is signed by raising the index, middle, and ring fingers of one hand, palm forward, to form a "W", and shaking it slightly from side to side twice.

 The city's location close to the mouth of the narrow Cook Strait leaves it vulnerable to strong gales, leading to the nickname of "Windy Wellington".

 History

 Māori settlement

-Legends recount that Kupe discovered and explored the region in about the 10th century.
-Before European colonisation, the area in which the city of Wellington would eventually be founded was seasonally inhabited by indigenous Māori.
-The earliest date with hard evidence for human activity in New Zealand is about 1280.

-Wellington and its environs have been occupied by various Māori groups from the 12th century.
-The legendary Polynesian explorer Kupe, a chief from Hawaiki (the homeland of Polynesian explorers, of unconfirmed geographical location, not to be confused with Hawaii), was said to have stayed in the harbour from c.
+In Māori mythology, the legendary Polynesian explorer Kupe, a chief from Hawaiki (the homeland of Polynesian explorers, of unconfirmed geographical location, not to be confused with Hawaii), was said to have stayed in the harbour from c.
 925. A later Māori explorer, Whatonga, named the harbour Te Whanganui-a-Tara after his son Tara.
-Before the 1820s, most of the inhabitants of the Wellington region were Whatonga's descendants.
+Before the 1820s, most of the inhabitants of the Wellington region identified as being Whatonga's descendants.

-At about 1820, the people living there were Ngāti Ira and other groups who traced their descent from the explorer Whatonga, including Rangitāne and Muaūpoko.
-However, these groups were eventually forced out of Te Whanganui-a-Tara by a series of migrations other iwi (Māori tribes) from the north.
-The migrating groups were Ngāti Toa, which came from Kāwhia, Ngāti Rangatahi, from near Taumarunui, and Te Atiawa, Ngāti Tama, Ngāti Mutunga, Taranaki and Ngāti Ruanui from Taranaki.
+At about 1820, the people living there were Ngāti Ira and other groups who claimed descent from the explorer Whatonga, including Rangitāne and Muaūpoko.
+However, these groups were eventually forced out of Te Whanganui-a-Tara by a series of migrations by other iwi (Māori tribes) from the north.
+The migrating groups were Ngāti Toa, which came from Kāwhia, Ngāti Rangatahi, from near Taumarunui, and Te Ātiawa, Ngāti Tama, Ngāti Mutunga, Taranaki and Ngāti Ruanui from Taranaki.
 Ngāti Mutunga later moved on to the Chatham Islands.
-The Waitangi Tribunal has found that at the time of the signing of the Treaty of Waitangi in 1840, Te Atiawa, Taranaki, Ngāti Ruanui, Ngāti Tama, and Ngāti Toa held mana whenua interests in the area, through conquest and occupation.
+The Waitangi Tribunal has found that at the time of the signing of the Treaty of Waitangi in 1840, Te Ātiawa, Taranaki, Ngāti Ruanui, Ngāti Tama, and Ngāti Toa held mana whenua interests in the area, through conquest and occupation.

 Early European settlement

-Steps towards Pākehā (European) settlement in the area began in 1839, when Colonel William Wakefield arrived to purchase land for the New Zealand Company to sell to prospective British settlers.
+Steps towards European settlement in the area began in 1839, when Colonel William Wakefield arrived to purchase land for the New Zealand Company to sell to prospective British settlers.
 Prior to this time, the Māori inhabitants had had contact with Pākehā whalers and traders.

 European settlement began with the arrival of an advance party of the New Zealand Company on the ship Tory on 20 September 1839, followed by 150 settlers on the Aurora on 22 January 1840.
-Thus the Wellington settlement preceded the signing of the Treaty of Waitangi (on 6 February 1840).
+Thus, the Wellington settlement preceded the signing of the Treaty of Waitangi (on 6 February 1840).
 The 1840 settlers constructed their first homes at Petone (which they called Britannia for a time) on the flat area at the mouth of the Hutt River.
-Within months that area proved swampy and flood-prone, and most of the newcomers transplanted their settlement across Wellington Harbour to Thorndon in the present-day site of Wellington city.
+Within months that area proved swampy and flood-prone, and most of the newcomers transplanted their settlement across Wellington Harbour to Thorndon in present-day Wellington.
+The town's layout was originally designed by Captain William Mein Smith, the first Surveyor General for the New Zealand Company, in 1840.
+Smith's plan included a series of interconnected grid plans, expanding along valleys and lower hill slopes, but without actually taking the terrain into account.
+Early growth was quick, with 700 buildings constructed by 1843.
+By 1865 the city had only grown to 1,200 buildings, the majority in Te Aro, with Newtown largely undeveloped.